phamilton-hbs/phamilton-hbs.github.io/docs/README.md

 <img src="\_media\yelp_assignment.png" alt="drawing" width="700"/>
 </kbd>

-The prework for our classes adheres to the following progression:
+The pre-work for our classes adheres to the following progression:

 1. First, the students read about a concept and see how it is applied in R on the [dsm.business](https://dsm.business/) site (or alternatively they read the published module notes, which are identical to dsm.business);
 2. Next, a video tutorial guides the students through a practice problem in R; and